Rachita2682004/IPL-EDA-PROJECT/README.md

 This dashboard is ideal for sales teams, business analysts, and retail managers looking to monitor performance, identify growth opportunities, and make informed decisions based on regional, product, and customer data.

-🍕 Pizza Sales Dashboard - Power BI Project
+(D) 🍕 Pizza Sales Dashboard - Power BI Project

 🔍 Overview
 This Pizza Sales Dashboard is built using Power BI to provide a comprehensive and visually engaging analysis of pizza sales data.
 The dashboard enables business stakeholders to quickly gain insights into sales trends, customer preferences, product performance, and order behavior.